LLC Operating Agreement Template, Free Download 2026

 The LLC is entering into contracts, opening business bank accounts, or seeking financing, and banks, vendors, and lenders are requesting a copy of the operating agreement to verify the authority of the person signing on the company's behalf.

-Members want to establish transfer restrictions, right-of-first-refusal provisions, and exit procedures to control who can become a member and prevent unwanted third parties from acquiring ownership interests in the company through a bill of sale or assignment.
+Members want to establish transfer restrictions, right-of-first-refusal provisions, and exit procedures to control who can become a member and prevent unwanted third parties from acquiring ownership interests in the company through a bill of sale form or assignment.

 What Should a LLC Operating Agreement Include?